 To increase productivity in the mill, the workers were expected to tend to three weaving machines instead of two.
 This would cut production costs.

 Since Profit is the money left over from the revenue of selling the product after production costs have been removed, the mill owners would expect greater profits with the increase in productivity.

 By demanding the mill workers to tend a greater amount of machines for the same pay, is it possible a mill's profits could actually decrease?

 Describe in one paragraph in your Personal Journal possible situations where this drop in profits might occur.

-Moses Brown opened the first spinning mill, housing Samuel Slater's machines, in: Click on the best answer.
+Moses Brown opened the first spinning mill, housing Samuel Slater's machines, in:

 - A) Dearborn, Michigan

 - B) Harrisville, New Hampshire

 - C) Pawtucket, Rhode Island

 - D) Lowell, Massachusetts

 Try again!
 It is located in the smallest of the United States.

-Click the arrow and give it another try.

 You can still visit the location of that mill today.
-Click the arrow to continue.